 Heat oven to 425.

 While the tomatoes are roasting, heat 1 tablespoon olive oil in a heavy dutch oven over low heat.
-Add the leek and cook over low heat for 10 minutes.

 Season to taste with salt and pepper.